Norse Atlantic Airways: Fleet development

-In March 2021, Norse Atlantic announced that it had planned to operate a fleet of 12 Boeing 787 Dreamliner aircraft, and that it had secured leasing rights for its first 9, consisting of 3 787-8s and 6 787-9s from AerCap.
-In August 2021, the airline leased an additional 6 787-9s from BOC Aviation, increasing its total planned fleet to 15 787s, and Norse Atlantic subsequently received its first 787-9 in December 2021.
-In April 2022, the airline announced it would lease 2 787-8s and 2 787-9s to Air Europa for 18 months while Norse Atlantic would undergo its initial startup operations.
+In March 2021, Norse Atlantic announced that it had planned to operate a fleet of 12 Boeing 787 Dreamliner aircraft and that it had secured leasing rights for its first nine, consisting of three 787-8s and 6 787-9s from AerCap.
+In August 2021, the airline leased an additional six 787-9s from BOC Aviation, increasing its total planned fleet to 15 787s, and Norse Atlantic subsequently received its first 787-9 in December 2021.

+In April 2022, the airline announced it would lease two 787-8s and two 787-9s to Air Europa for 18 months while Norse Atlantic would undergo its initial startup operations.
 By 10 October 2022, the airline had received 13 of its 15 aircraft, and on 18 October 2022, it leased out a third 787-8.
 On 28 October 2022, lessor BOC Aviation announced it had completed delivery of its sixth 787-9 to the airline, with Norse expecting to complete delivery of all 15 787s by the end of 2022, and to operate 10 of its 15 787s starting in 2023.

+On 31 October 2023, the airline announced it would operate at most 12 of its 15 aircraft by the summer of 2024, with the remaining three to continue to be leased out until at least 2025, with the leasing terms finalised by February 2024.
+On 28 August 2024, the airline announced it would no longer operate the three remaining 787-8s it had leased out, instead focusing on its fleet of 787-9s.

+Aside from Norse Atlantic's leasing-out of its aircraft to Air Europa, the airline also signed wet- and damp-lease agreements with other airlines over varying periods.
+These included leasing one aircraft to TUI fly Nordic for the 2022 winter season, one to Neos for the 2024 winter season, and up to six to IndiGo by September 2025.

 Service concept

-The cabins of Norse Atlantic's Boeing 787s retain the original seating configurations of their previous operators; Norwegian Air Shuttle and its associated subsidiaries, and are thus configured in two classes of service, consisting of Premium and Economy classes.
+The cabins of Norse Atlantic's Boeing 787s retain the original seating configurations of their previous operators Norwegian Air Shuttle and its associated subsidiaries, and are thus configured in two classes of service, consisting of Premium and Economy classes.
 Seats in its Premium cabin are configured in a 2–3–2 layout, while its Economy seats are configured in a 3–3–3 layout.
 As a low-cost carrier, the airline charges fees for extra services and amenities depending on class of service.
 Seats in both cabins are equipped with an in-flight entertainment system allowing playback of video on demand through personal screens, and the airline has additionally announced intentions to offer in-flight Wi-Fi access.